SnehaManohar/Music-Player-JSP-JDBC/README.md

-# dbmsjspproj
+# Music-Player-JSP-JDBC
-Basic code for creating an online playlist maker using jsp and jdbc
+Basic code for a playlist maker using jsp and jdbc